ttran1216/Amazon_Survey_Analysis/README.md

 # 📊 Amazon Data Analysis Project

 ## 📌 Background
-This project analyzes Amazon transaction and survey data to uncover shopping trends, spending behaviors, and demographic influences on purchasing habits.
-The dataset includes information on customer spending, shopping frequency, life changes, and demographic details such as income, state, and education level.
+This project analyzes Amazon.com purchase behaviors of 5,027 users in the U.S. from 2018 to 2022.
+It includes purchase history, demographic data, and survey responses collected through an online survey.
+The data provides insights into consumer spending patterns, shopping preferences, and potential correlations with demographic factors.

 ## 🎯 Motivation
 With the growing e-commerce industry, understanding consumer behavior on Amazon is crucial for businesses, marketers, and researchers.
 This analysis aims to answer key questions such as: